CoLRev-Environment/colrev/colrev/ops/built_in/search_sources/semanticscholar.md

 #### API search: Interface

-The code for interface is located in `colrev/ops/built_in/search_sources/semanticscholarui.py`.
+The code for the interface is located in `colrev/ops/built_in/search_sources/semanticscholarui.py`.

 In the main menu, the user can decide whether they want to search for a single paper or author, or conduct a full keyword search.
 Authors can be searched for by their name or via their distinct SemanticScholar-ID, which the user is asked to enter into the console.
 Papers can be searched for by their title or a specific ID - SemanticScholarID, DOI, ArXiv etc.